 At Tsunami Adventures we offer a few ways to experience the Great Blue Hole.
 We dedicated this page to tell you all about the Blue Hole.
 There is two Blue Holes in Belize.
 One on the Sea and one in the Jungle.
 The one on the Sea, draws the most visitors.

-You can snorkel or dive it and then fly over it on our Scenic Flight over the Blue Hole and surrounding Atolls.
+You can snorkel or dive it and you can also fly over it on our Scenic Flight over the Blue Hole and surrounding Atolls.
 Turneffe Atoll and Lighthouse Reef Atoll.
-The price per person is $168.75USD.
+The price per person is $200USD.
 We need a min. of 3 people to guarantee this price as it is a 3 seater plane.
 We also have 5 seater plane available.
 The flight takes one hour return to Caye Caulker airstrip.
 Everyone has their own view window.
 Get your batteries charged and come and see the amazing barrier reef and atolls by flight.
 Another trip that is booked exclusively with Tsunami Adventures.
 We include transportation by golf cart to the airstrip.

 Here is a video of the flight.